tanaymukherjee/SQL-Exercise-2/README.md

 ## Steps to replicate:
 Steps to replicate:
-1. Go to https://sqliteonline.com/ and connect to "MS SQL" because that's what I used for here.
+1. Go to https://sqliteonline.com/ and connect to "MS SQL" because that's what I used for this exercise here.

 2. Run these queries:
 ```